Disston Saws For Sale

 D-16 handsaw

 D-16 handsaw, ca. 1930.
-7 ppi. crosscut, sharp; essentially a D-8 with a straight back.
+Great worker saw -- 7 ppi. crosscut, sharp; essentially a D-8 with a straight back.
+There are a couple of dark spots on the "Lightweight" blade, but no pitting.
+Lightweight was Disston's marketing name for what had previously been called a ship saw.
 This model was sold two or three years, starting in 1928, then dropped from the product line.

 Price $60